hirunip/PAF_GROUP_PROJECT_DS/README.txt

 Seperate it , extract it and open it from mysql workbench.

-Then you can run the programme.
+After seperate the database file ,you can run the programme.

+Tabs related to Product Management ->
+	Add product --- For adding products for system Products ----- View all products